genomicepidemiology/kma/README.md

 ## Indexing ##
 In order to use KMA for mapping, the databases need to indexed.
-This is done with “kma index”, the most important options are described below:
+This is done with kma index, the most important options are described below:

 ```
 -i Input fasta file(s), space separated.
 By default kma index reads from stdin.